ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The findings demonstrate that contemporary large language models can match or outperform a professional GIS script on geolocating seventeenth- and eighteenth-century Virginia land grants, delivering this accuracy at a cost previously unattainable by traditional workflows.
 A mean error of ≈ 23.4 km (M-2) suffices to place most patents within their correct river basin or county, enabling macro-scale analyses of settlement diffusion, planter networks, and Indigenous dispossession without months of archival GIS labor.
 Because the input to the model is plain text, the same pipeline can be reused for later patent volumes or for neighboring colonies whose grant abstracts share a common rhetorical template.
 More broadly, the study reinforces the premise of "machine-assisted reading" in the digital humanities, where historians formulate research questions while delegating repetitive extraction tasks to foundation models.

 Nevertheless, scholars must heed the epistemic caveats that accompany automated coordinates.
 Even the best LLM occasionally misplaces a grant by >100 km, and the absence of per-prediction uncertainty estimates complicates downstream statistical inference.
-I therefore recommend a hybrid workflow in which the model provides a first-pass coordinate that is then verified—or rejected—by a domain expert.
-At ≤1 s latency and ~USD 0.001 per prediction (GPT-4o), such assisted verification remains an order of magnitude cheaper than start-to-finish traditional geocoding.
+It is therefore recommended that a hybrid workflow be used in which the model provides a first-pass coordinate that is then verified—or rejected—by a domain expert.
+At ≤1 s latency and ~USD 0.001 per prediction (gpt-4o-2024-08-06), such assisted verification remains an order of magnitude cheaper than start-to-finish traditional geocoding.

 ## 7.2 Error Analysis & Failure Modes